xRoier/TranquilizerGun/README.md

 - Reload: Reloads every configuration variable.
 - ReplaceGuns: Forces the replace of all COM15 with "tgun_weapon" (Config variable).
 - Protect: Protection against "T-Guns".
 (Good for administrators!)
+- Sleep: Force the sleeping method on someone (Or everyone...)

 ### Configuration
 These are the variables that should be added to your 7777-config.yml.
 Or simply download/copy&paste the [config-file example](https://github.com/ImUrX/TranquilizerGun/blob/master/Examples/7777-config.yml)